RangeLDM: Fast Realistic LiDAR Point Cloud Generation: Related Work

-\paragraph{Generative Models for Point Clouds.} Given observed samples of interest, generative models aim to learn the underlying distribution of the data and generate new samples.
+\textbf{Generative Models for Point Clouds.} Given observed samples of interest, generative models aim to learn the underlying distribution of the data and generate new samples.
 The first 3D generative models~\cite{achlioptas2018learning, shu20193d, valsesia2018learning} for point clouds are based on GANs~\cite{goodfellow2020generative}.
 They operate by generating point clouds and discriminating them from real samples in an adversarial manner.
 The second category of methods~\cite{litany2018deformable, tan2018variational, mo2019structurenet, gao2019sdm, gao2021tm, kim2021setvae, mittal2022autosdf} employ VAEs~\cite{kingma2013auto} to explore the probabilistic latent space of 3D shapes.
 Auto-regressive models~\cite{box2015time} have also been introduced to generate point clouds~\cite{sun2020pointgrow} from scratch or semantic contexts.
 PointFlow~\cite{yang2019pointflow} and SoftFlow~\cite{kim2020softflow} leverage normalizing flows~\cite{rezende2015variational} to capture the likelihood of shapes and points.
 Notably, the recent success of denoising diffusion models (DDMs)~\cite{ho2020denoising} for image synthesis~\cite{rombach2022high} has also been extended to the domain of 3D point cloud generation~\cite{luo2021diffusion, zhou20213d, cai2020learning, zeng2022lion, nichol2022point, hui2022neural}.
 However, these previous works often concentrate on the object level and are not well-suited for handling large scenes.

 In this paper, our focus lies in the generation of LiDAR point clouds.
 While~\cite{caccia2019deep} and~\cite{sallab2019lidar} employ VAE or GANs for LiDAR point cloud generation, the realism achieved in their results is relatively limited.
 UltraLiDAR~\cite{xiong2023learning}, on the other hand, utilizes VQ-VAE to generate voxelized LiDAR point clouds, but at the expense of introducing quantified losses and slow generation speed.
 LiDARGen~\cite{zyrianov2022learning} proposed a novel score-matching energy-based model to generate higher-quality LiDAR point clouds, but it samples very slowly and has degraded geometric details at a far range.
+A contemporary work LiDM~\cite{ran2024towards} also utilized LDMs to generate LiDAR point clouds.
+However, while they focused on generating LiDAR point clouds conditional on multimodal data, we focus on improving the quality of point cloud generation directly.